TimMisiak/timmisiak.github.io/content/posts/snippy-assistant-with-eyes.md

 ![Chat with an app](/snippy_chat_cmd.png)

-It can also use context cues from what you're looking at to give correct answers for questions that would otherwise be ambiguous.
+Besides just reading text, an LLM can also use context cues from what you're looking at to give correct answers for questions that would otherwise be ambiguous.
 Here I just asked how to get the disassembly of a function but didn't tell GPT what debugger I was using.
-It sees that I'm using WinDbg and gives the correct disassembly command!
+It "sees" that I'm using WinDbg and gives the correct disassembly command!
 Without that context, ChatGPT usually tells me to use objdump or gdb.

 ![Questions with context!](/snippy_windbg.png)

 # How it works

-The code for Snippy is surprisingly simple, and uses three main pieces of tech.
+The code for Snippy is fairly simple, and uses three main pieces of tech.
 First, for the UI we're using [Tauri](https://tauri.app/).
 I'm a big fan of Tauri, because it's easy to use, low overhead, and cross-platform.
 It also makes it very easy for JavaScript UI code to talk to Rust code, which is great because that lets us use our cross-platform screen capture crate called CrabGrab for grabbing screenshots of applications.
 Finally, we make a base64 encoded PNG along with our system prompt and send it to GPT-4.

 ## Tauri